 Study of the chemical, physical, and sensory properties of food; nutritional quality; and food use and diet applications.
-Topics emphasized are the basic principles of nutrition in health and disease.
 The modern concept of an adequate diet as it pertains to the nutritional needs of the individual.

 BIOL 1406-Biology for Science Majors I